gardatech/bugbane/README.md

 bb-reproduce suite /fuzz
 ```

-This will generate the file /fuzz/bb_results.json, containing the fuzzer statistics and information about reproducible bugs.
-Test cases for the bugs reproduced will be saved under the /fuzz/bug_samples directory.<br>
+This generates the file /fuzz/bb_results.json, containing the fuzzer statistics and information about reproducible bugs.
+Test cases for the bugs reproduced are saved under the /fuzz/bug_samples directory.<br>

 <details>
 <summary>Details on how bb-reproduce works</summary>